MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_containers.md

 # Windows Server Container Management

 The container life cycle includes actions such as, starting, stopping, and removing containers.
-While performing these actions you may also need retrieve a list of container images, manage container networking, and limit container resources.
+When performing these actions you may also need retrieve a list of container images, manage container networking, and limit container resources.
 This document will detail basic container management tasks using PowerShell.

 For documentation on managing Windows Containers with Docker see the Docker document [Working with Containers]( https://docs.docker.com/userguide/usingdocker/).